Peter Scheulen: Die „Eingeborenen“ Deutsch-Südwestafrikas [PDF]

 The Germans differed in their views of the natives, depending on their competing interests, as evidenced by e.g. the Colonial administration, missionaries, merchants and settlers.
 Furthermore, the different images developed during the 34 years of German Colonial government and in the end the negative interpretations of the natives were clearly predominant.

-The perspective chosen in this study is that of a cultural anthropologist.
+The perspective chosen in this study of imagology is that of a cultural anthropologist.
 By evaluating the sources a contrasting procedure is found: the statements of the Colonial period are gathered together and intensified into coherent ethnographic pictures, and then the underlying concepts and images of the contemporaries are deduced.

-The description of the legal conditions of the colonized in Deutsch-Südwestafrika is handled in a separate chapter.
+The description of the legal conditions of the colonized in Deutsch-Südwestafrika (German Southwest Africa) is handled in a separate chapter.
 Apart from that the author deals with some of the dominant stereotypes at the time in the German empire about the inhabitants of Africa.
 These examinations give an important frame of reference for the analysis of the actual sources used in this book.